 This post contains affiliate links.
 Please read our disclosure policy.

-Easy, rich, and delicious potato salad with apple cider vinegar, dijon mustard, mayonnaise, celery, and seasonings for a classic cool and creamy American flavor everyone loves.
+I use classic ingredients for this flavor packed salad like apple cider vinegar, dijon mustard, mayonnaise, celery, and seasonings for a classic cool and creamy American flavor everyone loves.

 Don’t want all the extras in a recipe post?
 We provide a skip to recipe button in the top left corner, as well as a clickable table of contents, just below, to help make this page easier to navigate.